Written For ParentCircle Website new design update

 PMB: We must make people understand the method that science uses to acquire knowledge.
 Superstitions and irrational beliefs are widespread in India and can be removed only by creating awareness among children about the lack of logic and reason in such beliefs.
 The process of creating such awareness should begin at home and continue in school.
 Unfortunately, this does not happen in India.

 As a result, we see many illogical decisions being taken.
 For instance, in Hyderabad, the Chief Minister wanted to move to a new secretariat for reasons pertaining to Vaastu and numerology.
 I think it is a tremendous waste of public money!
 So, as I said, we need to fight these superstitions and irrational beliefs at all levels.

 PC: How can we try to inculcate scientific beliefs, logical thinking and rationality in children?

 PMB: Right from the very beginning they should be educated to avoid superstitions and irrational beliefs.
-They should be taught to analyse and deal with superstition on a scientific basis.
+They should be taught to analyze and deal with superstition on a scientific basis.

 In my family, my parents were not superstitious; therefore, none of us siblings are superstitious.
 Teaching scientific methods of thinking doesn't take much time and should be a part of the school curriculum.

 PC: Do you think a future generation of higher rational thought and scientific temper is possible?
 How do we achieve that?

 PMB: In some ways, it is happening.
 There are organizations like the Karnataka Rajya Vijnana Parishat and the Jana Vignana Vedika in Andhra Pradesh which have hundreds of thousands of members spreading scientific temper.
 There are organizations all over the country like the Paschim Banga Vigyan Mancha and Marathi Vidnyan Parishad which are doing very well.
 They are making every effort to spread scientific temper.
 Being connected with all these organizations, I can say with confidence that they are doing very good work.